Prototype1/TruffleBF/README.md

 The language interop is not yet implemented neither the debugger.

-An idea would be to allow a language to switch the backed array (int array per default) per context so it can manipulate its own primivite arrays via BrainFuck.
+An idea would be to allow a language to switch the backed array (int array per default) per context so each language can manipulate its own primitive arrays via BrainFuck.

 The used Truffle Version was build by me will asap change it using maven when Truffle 0.9 is available in maven repo.